sourcegraph/sourcegraph-public-snapshot/enterprise/cmd/executor/kubernetes/README.md

 ## Deploy

-Run the following command to deploy the executor.
+Run the following command in either the `batches` or `codeintel` directory to deploy the executor.

 ```bash
 kubectl apply -f .